Zimbra/elastic-stack/README.md

       echo "Hello World"  | logger -t "barrytest"

-And run a `tail -f /var/log/syslog` on both the client and server to see if the log is received at the server.
+Then run `tail -f /var/log/syslog` on both the client and server to see if the log is received at the server.
 To debug if the server is using TLS you can use:

       openssl s_client -connect elastic.barrydegraaff.tk:514